ForeverFloating/gramps-kromprogramoj/source/PersonFS/Notes/gedcomx.md

 # sources
-doc «officielle» : (mais pourtant pas à jour) https://github.com/FamilySearch/gedcomx/blob/master/specifications/json-format-specification.md https://github.com/FamilySearch/gedcomx/blob/master/specifications/conceptual-model-specification.md
+"official" doc: (but not up to date) https://github.com/FamilySearch/gedcomx/blob/master/specifications/json-format-specification.md https://github.com/FamilySearch/gedcomx/blob/master/specifications/conceptual-model-specification.md

-un peu plus pratique, mais incomplète (quand je l'ai consultée, il manquait par exemple les classes Event et Document, qui sont pourtant des «toplevel» : https://www.familysearch.org/developers/docs/api/gx_json https://www.familysearch.org/developers/docs/api/fs_json
+a little more practical, but incomplete (when I looked at it, for example, the Event and Document classes were missing, which are nevertheless "top level": https://www.familysearch.org/developers/docs/api/gx_json https://www.familysearch.org/developers/docs/api/fs_json

-sans surprise familysearch ne suit pas sa propre norme, il rajoute des classes et des champs, et en ignore certains…
+unsurprisingly familysearch does not follow its own standard, it adds classes and fields, and it ignores some of them…

-# traduire les types en type python :
+# convert the types to python type:
 boolean                 --> bool
 string                  --> str
-map of array of string  --> dict[str,set]   (identifiers) map of Link             --> dict[str,Link]  (links) array                   --> set classe                  --> classe array of classe         --> set[classe]
+map of array of string  --> dict[str,set]   (identifiers) map of Link             --> dict[str,Link]  (links) array                   --> set class                   --> class array of class          --> set[class]

-# liste des classes gedcomx :
+# list of gedcomx classes:

-## classe racine du fichier gedcomx :
+## base class of the gedcomx file:
 * Gedcomx(HypermediaEnabledData)

-## classes «toplevel» :
+## "top level" classes:
 * Person(Subject)
 * Relationship(Subject)
 * SourceDescription(HypermediaEnabledData)